mbest/knockout-deferred-updates/README.md

 2. `ko.computed`
    * `ko.computed.deferUpdates` is a boolean property.
 It’s set to *true* initially, making all computed observables use deferred updates.
 Set it to *false* to turn off global deferred updates.
    * `deferUpdates` is a boolean property of each computed observable instance; setting it to *true* forces that observable to use deferred updates even if the global setting is *false*.
+3. `ko.evaluateAsynchronously` is a function that takes two parameters: First a function to call, and second (optionally) a time-out value in milliseconds (the same as `setTimeout`).
+It will use `setImmediate` if the time-out value is zero or missing and `setTimeout` otherwise.
+It uses `ko.tasks.makeProcessedCallback` to call `ko.tasks.processImmediate` with the provided function.

 Michael Best
 https://github.com/mbest/